WorkChoices: Legacy

 Howard's successor as leader of the Liberal Party, Brendan Nelson declared that his party has "listened and learned" from the Australian public.
 He also declared that WorkChoices was "dead" and would never be resurrected as part of Coalition policy, and called on Rudd to move quickly to introduce draft industrial relations legislation.
 Former IR minister Joe Hockey said the laws "went too deep" but were introduced with "the best intentions".
 "As I said yesterday and I've said since election day, WorkChoices is dead, and there is an overwhelming mandate for the Labor Party's policy of tearing up WorkChoices," he said.

-Former Prime Minister John Howard broke his post-election silence in March 2008 by attacking Rudd's industrial relations policy while defending WorkChoices.
+Former prime minister John Howard broke his post-election silence in March 2008 by attacking Rudd's industrial relations policy while defending WorkChoices.

-In March 2008 Federal Industrial Relations Minister Julia Gillard revealed that the previous government had spent $121 million on what she described as WorkChoices propaganda including promotional material such as 98,000 mousepads, 77,000 pens and 100,000 plastic folders.
+In March 2008, industrial relations Minister Julia Gillard revealed that the previous government had spent $121 million on what she described as "WorkChoices propaganda" including promotional material such as 98,000 mousepads, 77,000 pens and 100,000 plastic folders.

 On 19 March 2008, a bill was passed in the Senate that prevented new AWAs from being made, and set up provisions for workers to be transferred from AWAs into intermediate agreements.

 On 27 March 2008, the ban on new AWAs came into effect in Australia.
 The date was chosen by Acting Prime Minister Julia Gillard to have the law given royal assent as it coincided with the second anniversary of the WorkChoices legislation.
 "On this two-year anniversary of WorkChoices, we are here to start burying WorkChoices," announced Julia Gillard.
-Brendan Nelson, Leader of the Opposition, made it clear that the Liberal-National Coalition will not seek to reintroduce AWAs, saying: "I made it clear on behalf of the Coalition prior to Christmas that WorkChoices is dead."
+Brendan Nelson, leader of the opposition, made it clear that the Liberal-National Coalition will not seek to reintroduce AWAs, saying: "I made it clear on behalf of the Coalition prior to Christmas that WorkChoices is dead."

 Greens MP Adam Bandt criticised the 2014 budget as allowing WorkChoices to make an "insidious comeback".

-In January 2014, Liberal Prime Minister Tony Abbott distanced himself from senator Cory Bernardi after the latter called for more flexible industrial relations laws.
+In January 2014, Liberal prime minister Tony Abbott distanced himself from senator Cory Bernardi after the latter called for more flexible industrial relations laws.